EvgenProDev/immigrant_helper_platform/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚠️ Important Disclaimers

 - **Legal Notice**: This application provides general information only and should not be considered legal advice
 - **Official Sources**: Always verify information with official government sources
 - **Professional Consultation**: For specific legal matters, consult with qualified immigration lawyers
 - **Data Accuracy**: While we strive for accuracy, immigration policies change frequently

-## 🆘 Support

-For support, please:
-1. Check the community forum for similar questions
-2. Review the AI assistant responses
-3. Contact the development team through GitHub issues

 ## 🔮 Future Enhancements